Newcomer Elena Rose flows with the surprises of life

 What is the first thing you want to do when the quarantine is over?

 “Oh my God!
 I want to go out and hug everyone.
 I want to hug my friends.
 I realized how blessed I am to have such special people in my life.
-I just think about seeing them again. ”
+I just think of seeing them again“, Held.

 Meanwhile, he works on other upcoming songs that he said are very different from each other – “bits of me.”